opensourcegamedevelopment/osgd-lfs-googledrive/README.md

 #### Note2: Because of the way google drive folder structure works.
 All files use for this syncing mechanic MUST have unique filenames.

 # Adding New Large Asset Data Files (Project Admin Use only)
 Adding new Large Asset Data files should be done by Project Admin only (For those that know what they are doing) as to prevent breaking the whole syncing process.
-I had setup so that this can only be done using the debug version of this app try prevent users accidently breaking the syncing.
+I had setup so that this can only be done using the debug version of this app to prevent users accidently breaking the syncing.

 The step are actually quite simple: